dragoscirjan/aurelia-content-loader/README.md

 Fork the repo then clone it

-> TODO:

-`$ git clone git@github.com:YourUsername/aurelia-content-loader.git && cd aurelia-content-loader`
+`$ git clone git@github.com:dragoscirjan/aurelia-content-loader-dev.git && cd aurelia-content-loader`

-(or `$ npm install --global gulp-cli`): Install Gulp cli tool.
+`yarn global add gulp-cli` (or `$ npm install --global gulp-cli`): Install Gulp cli tool.

 `$ yarn` (or `$ npm i`): Install the dependencies;

 `$ yarn build` (or `$ npm run build`): Build to production;

 `$ yarn dev`: Run the docz to see your changes;

+> Momentarely I do not use the testing environment.
+I'm using [this project](github.com:dragoscirjan/aurelia-content-loader-dev) to develop.
+You're all invited to help with the unit tests, if you wish to.

 `$ yarn test`: Run all tests: type checking and unit tests;